EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 Alright!
 Now that the libedgetpu runtime is installed, it's time to set up an Edge TPU detection model to use it with.

 ### Step 2b.
 Set up Edge TPU detection model
 Edge TPU models are TensorFlow Lite models that have been compiled specifically to run on Edge TPU devices like the Coral USB Accelerator.
 They reside in a .tflite file and are used the same way as a regular TF Lite model.
-My preferred method is to keep the Edge TPU file in the same model folder as the TFLite model it was compiled from, and name it as "detect_edgetpu.tflite".
+My preferred method is to keep the Edge TPU file in the same model folder as the TFLite model it was compiled from, and name it as "edgetpu.tflite".

 I'll show two options for setting up an Edge TPU model: using the sample model from Google, or using a custom model you compiled yourself.

 #### Option 1.
 Using Google's sample EdgeTPU model
 Google provides a sample Edge TPU model that is compiled from the quantized SSDLite-MobileNet-v2 we used in [Step 1e](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/blob/master/Raspberry_Pi_Guide.md#step-1e-set-up-tensorflow-lite-detection-model).
-Download it and move it into the Sample_TFLite_model folder (while simultaneously renaming it to "detect_edgetpu.tflite") by issuing these commands:
+Download it and move it into the Sample_TFLite_model folder (while simultaneously renaming it to "edgetpu.tflite") by issuing these commands:

 ```
 wget https://dl.google.com/coral/canned_models/mobilenet_ssd_v2_coco_quant_postprocess_edgetpu.tflite

-mv mobilenet_ssd_v2_coco_quant_postprocess_edgetpu.tflite Sample_TFLite_model/detect_edgetpu.tflite
+mv mobilenet_ssd_v2_coco_quant_postprocess_edgetpu.tflite Sample_TFLite_model/edgetpu.tflite
 ```

 Now the sample Edge TPU model is all ready to go.
 It will use the same labelmap.txt file as the TFLite model, which should already be located in the Sample_TFLite_model folder.